ningninga/flight_discount_info_push/README.md

 ## Version
 ### V1.0 (2022.02.15)
 I choose Dingding is because it has open Webhook for free, you can change it into other app which has the similar function as you want.
-I choose Quna web is because it is almost the only one OTA Website that its data can be crawled, frankly speaking, I also tried Xiecheng, Feizhu ant etc. Finally, I found Quna is the most friendly one to me.
+I choose Quna web is because it is almost the only one OTA Website that its data can be crawled, frankly speaking, I also tried Xiecheng, Feizhu and etc. Finally, I found Quna is the most friendly one to me.
 According to what I said before, this program is for Chinese airline.
 But I just want to say, maybe I will enlarge my program to overseas website in some day:)